Powerful batch conformal prediction for classification: Experiments

 \subsection{Gaussian multivariate setting}

 We illustrate the substantial advantage of the new methods over Bonferroni for inferring on batch prediction sets in settings with different signal to noise ratio (SNR).
 We consider $K=3$ categories, where the distribution of the covariate in each category is bivariate normal.
 The centers of the three categories are (0,0), (SNR,0), and (SNR,SNR).
 So the classification problem is more difficult as the SNR decreases.
-One example of this data generation is given in Figure~\ref{BVNfig} in the supplementary file (with the corresponding Table~\ref{tabBVNlist}).
+See \S~\ref{appendix-sim-Gaussian} for one example of this data generation.

 In Table \ref{tabBVN} we show the results for a range of SNR values, in the setting with $n= 1200$, $m=6$, and the calibration set and test sets have a fixed and equal number of examples from each of the three categories.
 As expected, using Simes is uniformly better than using Bonferroni.
 Adaptive Simes is far superior to both when the SNR is at most 2.5.
-Among the two adaptive Simes variants, we see that narrower batch prediction sets are obtained using Storey's estimator for low SNR and using the median estimator otherwise.
 For strong signal, using Simes produces slightly narrower batch prediction sets than using adaptive Simes.
 Fisher provides the narrowest batch prediction sets when the SNR is low.
 However, when the SNR is strong its performance is much worse even than Bonferroni.
 Thus, using Fisher is only recommended in situations where the batch prediction set is expected to be large.
+The estimated LRT statistic outperforms all the other practical methods when the SNR is $\geq 2.5$.
+Moreover, its batch prediction sets are only slightly wider than those obtained using the Fisher combining method when the SNR is $\leq 2.5$.
+All other methods, however, require less than $1/100$ of the running time that is needed for the estimated LRT method.
+Thus it is the preferred method overall only if the practitioner has sufficient computing power.